zhets/project/README.md

 - SSH UDP 1-65535
 - OVPN SSL/TCP 1194
 - SLOWDNS 5300
-- ALL PORT HTTP:
+- ALL PORT FOR nTLS:
 - 80, 8080, 8880, 8280, 2052, 2082, 2086, 2095
-- ALL PORT HTTPS:
+- ALL PORT FOR TLS:
 - 443, 2053, 2083, 2087, 2096, 8443
 ```